The following article, by Veem CEO Marwan Forzley, appeared today’s Payments Journal. Look for more of this four-part series in the coming weeks.

 Be aware that Mexico applies Know Your Customer (KYC) policies—local regulations require businesses to rank their customers as either low or high risk, deferring much of the responsibility to the business owner.

 Unfortunately for most SMBs, global payments are cumbersome and expensive.
 When they send money to Mexico—even though it’s right next door—it’s just as complex as sending it anywhere else.
-International business payments to Mexico go through domestic and international clearing houses and currency exchanges—which may happen at the beginning or the end of the process.
-Each of these links in the chain adds confusion and fees, and there’s no way to track payment progress.
+International business payments to Mexico go through domestic and international clearing houses and currency exchange rates—which may happen at the beginning or the end of the process.
+Each of these links in the chain adds confusion and fees, and there’s no way to track payment to its recipient.

 But remember, U.S. businesses overcome these challenges and send money to Mexico all the time—a lot of it.
 The U.S.-Mexico payments flow is one of the largest corridors for sending money in the world.
 Many businesses engaged in cross-border trade with Mexico are making a handsome go of it, and Veem is here to help you do the same.
 We developed our global payments platform with small businesses in mind; to make it easier and less costly for you to send money to Mexico and over 60 other countries.